Imagine two characters.

 I mean this quite literally.
 I don’t care if crystal meth doesn’t even exist in the setting of the story.
 The question is the same: does she make crystal meth?

-If you find yourself unable to sympathize with or relate to the humanity of a female character despite her wrongdoing, and she’s not making crystal meth, you need to examine your gender bullshit.
+If you find yourself unable to sympathize with or relate to the humanity of a female character despite her wrongdoing, and she’s not making crystal meth, you need to examine your gender baggage.

 That’s not to say you have to like or love every female character, or every portrayal of a female character, to avoid being sexist or misogynist.
 It does, however, mean you pay attention to gender, and not just to dismiss the likelihood of your responses to a female character reflecting the same sexism and misogyny that is part of the social atmosphere we breathe.